jenschlot/IBM-Bluemix-DevOps-Documentation/docs/faq/index.md

 ### Why can I no longer sign in to DevOps Services by using my Jazz ID?

 IBM DevOps Services, formerly known as JazzHub, initially required a Jazz ID to sign in.
-To move toward the goal of a single sign-on experience for all IBM services through a single IBM id, DevOps Services now requires that Jazz users link their Jazz ID with an IBM id, and all web users must user their IBM id to sign in.
+We are moving toward the goal of a single sign-on experience for all IBM services through a single IBM id.
+DevOps Services now requires that Jazz users link their Jazz ID with an IBM id, and all web users must user their IBM id to sign in.